Walnut Brownies

 Instructions

-• In a small bowl, sift your cocoa powder and cornstarch, to avoid any clumps in the batter.
+• In a small bowl, sift your cocoa powder and cornstarch to avoid any clumps in the batter.
+Add the salt.

 • In a small saucepan, add your butter and chocolate.
 On low heat, heat the butter and chocolate until melted and glossy.
 Remove from heat.

-• Moving quickly, add your sugar substitute and whisk very well, until combined.
+• Moving quickly, add your sugar and whisk very well, until combined.
 Add the eggs, one at a time, and mix well into the mixture.
-Add your cocoa powder and corn starch and whisk very well, until the batter is no longer grainy and smooth.
+Add your dry ingredients and mix until the batter is no longer grainy and smooth.
 Fold through your walnuts.

-• Transfer your brownie mixture into the lined pan.
-Top with extra brownies and bake for 26-28 minutes, or until a skewer comes out just clean from the center.
+• Transfer your brownie mixture to the lined pan.
+Top with extra brownies and bake for 26-28 minutes, or until a toothpick comes out just clean from the center.

-• Remove from oven and let cool in the pan before slicing into 9 pieces.
+• Remove from the oven and let the brownies cool completely before slicing.

 Notes

-• To Store.
-Fudgy Walnut brownies are best stored in the fridge, to avoid them spoiling and to ensure freshness.
+TO STORE.
+Brownies are best stored in the fridge to avoid spoiling and ensure freshness.
 Place brownies in a sealable container and place in the fridge for up to 7 days.

 Nutrition